flexibuild/php-safe/README.md

 ```

 Than you can create view file with extension `.sphp` and write simple php code.
-All `echo` structures in your view file (e.g. `<?=`, <?php echo...`) will be converted to save echo.
+All `echo` structures in your view file (e.g. `<?=`, `<?php echo...`) will be converted to safe echo.
 If you need to echo raw html you may use `print` syntax.

 Notes
 -----

+ * Php-Safe engine use [`token_get_all()`](http://php.net/manual/en/function.token-get-all.php) method for parsing code.
+It's pretty fast.

  * Php-Safe engine will not parse functions, classes, interfaces & traits structures.
-That also means php-safe engine will not works in body of anonymous function.
+That also means php-safe engine will not works in body of anonymous functions.

  * Php-Safe engine will parse only code of your `.sphp` view file.
-It doesn\'t know anything about your other code.
+It doesn't know anything about your other code.

  * If your php configured to use short tags and/or asp tags, php-safe will also parse this tags.